 Value for money

 This sofa bed definitely packs a lot of punch – it’s a sectional sofa, a bed and a storage unit.
-Unsurprisingly, this was on the pricier end of IKEA at USD$899.
+Unsurprisingly, this was on the pricier end of IKEA at USD$899 (in 2021).
 Now, the Fagelbo is a rare gem that can only be found at secondhand places since it’s a discontinued IKEA sofa model!